-In 2011, a new City Hall opened on Excalibur Drive to house the expanding City staff, including the new Bowie Police Department, which was established in 2006.
+In 2011, a new City Hall opened on Fred Robinson Way to house the expanding City staff, including the new Bowie Police Department, which was established in 2006.
 Bowie Youth and Family Services and the Bowie Television Studio remain at the former City Hall building.

 Current Uses of the Kenhill Center

 The City's Youth Services Bureau continues to serve the community through family counseling and outreach activities at the Kenhill Center.
 The City of Bowie Television Studio provides opportunities for Bowie residents to produce television shows for the Bowie public access channel.